 The Action Plan was revised in 2012-13, using a process developed by the Coalition Steering Committee.
-Action Teams conducted an initial review and submitted recommended changes to the public for their feedback and input through a series of “Community Conversations”.
-The Action Teams used the public input to develop the revised document, titled Community Sustainability: A Framework for Action.
-The Framework was published in 2013 and can be downloaded here:
+Action Teams conducted an initial review and submitted recommended changes to the public for feedback and input, through a series of “Community Conversations.”
+Action Teams used the public input to develop the revised document titled Community Sustainability: A Framework for Action, which was published in 2013.

 Download our Action Plan: Community Sustainability: A Framework for Action